nucleom42/rubee/readme.md

 ### Modualar application

 You can also use ruBee to create modular applications.\
-And attach as many subprojects you need.
+And attach as many subprojects you need!
 Main philosophy of attach functinality is to keep the main project clean and easy to maintain.
-It will still\
+It will\
-share data with the main app.
-So where to define a border between main app and subprojects is up to developer.
+share data with the main app, tho.
+So where to draw a border between main app and subprojects is up to developer.
-Howerver by attching new subproject you will get a new folder and files configured and namespaced respectively.
+However, by attching new subproject you will get a new folder and files configured and namespaced respectively.

-So if you need to extend your main app with a separate project you can do it easily in ruBee.
+Let's consider attaching admin subproject.
 1. Attach new subrpoject

 ```bash